table of contents

 Benefits of grocery shopping with a list

-Anyone who’s tried dieting before knows it can sometimes be hard to stick to a healthy eating plan.
+Anyone who’s tried dieting before knows it can sometimes be hard to stick to an eating plan.
 But a grocery list is a commitment to doing just that.
-It can help remove temptations—like adding bags of potato chips to your grocery cart—that stray from your health and weight loss goals (Au, 2013).
+It can help remove temptations that stray from your health and weight goals (Au, 2013).

 Meet Plenity—an FDA-cleared weight management tool